 ONS and IQVIA sometimes share selected information with their service providers to help run studies.
-Sodexo (contracted by ONS) will be responsible for sending voucher compensation.
-HH Global and GovDelivery (contracted by ONS) will assist with communication for recruitment.
+Sodexo (contracted by ONS) will be responsible for sending voucher compensation and gov.notify (contracted by ONS) for sending information about vouchers.
+HH Global (letters) and GoInspire (emails) will assist with communication for recruitment and communications about the study, including testing window notifications and reminders.
 IQVIA may use Capita to help resource the contact centre, through direct access to the IQVIA Voyager database.
 The NHS Business Services Authority will return test results to participants by email.
 Eight Days will print test result letters for those participants not wishing to receive results by email.
 Thriva will provide logistics support to package and post swab and blood test kits to participants.
 All will have participant contact details solely in order to undertake this contracted work.
-The companies involved in the survey may subcontract out other specific services but any sub-contractors will be bound by the same duty of confidentiality and security arrangements.
+The companies involved in the survey may sub-contract out other specific services but any subcontractors will be bound by the same duty of confidentiality and security arrangements.